 Recently, my sister did not have such a pleasant experience with a payment issue.
 At her residence, she had utilities set up so that she received both electricity and internet from the same company.
 For close to six months, she would call their automated support number and make both payments in one lump sum.
 The company would then distribute the sum between the two bills.

-One day, the utility company changed their automated system without notifying their customers.
+One day, the utility company changed its automated system without notifying their customers.
 She called and made her monthly lump payment, but a few weeks later, her internet access was shut off without notice.
 When she called, she found out that the lump sum went straight to the electric bill and was not distributed to the internet bill.

 When she spoke with a representative, they did not apologize and they refused to transfer the money from the electric bill to the internet.
 She had to make an extra payment in order to have the internet restored.
 On top of that, she was charged late fees.